This mayo-less potato salad with capers and dill is a low-effort, high-impact summer side perfect for any cookout or barbecue.

 Step 1: Boil the Potatoes

-Halve the baby potatoes (or cut them into 1-inch chunks).
+Cut the potatoes into roughly 1-inch chunks.
 Place in a pot, and add salt and water.
 Cover tightly with a lid and bring to a boil.
-Then reduce the heat to low and simmer very gently (you should only see small bubbles breaking on the surface of the water) until the potatoes can be pierced easily with a knife, 10 to 15 minutes, being careful not to overcook them.
+Then reduce the heat to low and simmer very gently (you should only see small bubbles breaking on the surface of the water) until the potatoes can be pierced easily with a knife, 10 to 14 minutes, being careful not to overcook them.

 Step 2: Prep the Flavorings

-While the potatoes cook, combine the dill, capers, garlic, mustard, olive oil, and lemon juice in a very large bowl (you’ll want a roomy place to toss the potatoes in later).
+While the potatoes cook, combine the dill, capers, garlic, mustard, olive oil, and lemon juice in a large bowl – you want a roomy place to toss the potatoes in later.

 Step 3: Dress the Potatoes

-After draining the potatoes, return them to the empty pot and let them sit for a minute to dry out a little.
+After draining the potatoes, let them sit in the colander for a minute to dry out a little.
 Then, while they’re still hot (this is key so all those flavors really soak in!), transfer the potatoes to the herb mixture and toss to coat.

 Tips for the Best No-Mayo Potato Salad